theopjl/OSpRad-Refactor/README.md

 ### License

-This refactored implementation is released under the **MIT License** (or specify your chosen license).
-See `LICENSE` file for details.

 The original OSpRad hardware and firmware remain under their original license terms.
 Please respect the original project's licensing when using OSpRad hardware or firmware.

 ### How to Contribute